Italian movie star Monica Vitti dies at age 90 in Rome

 Her death was announced Wednesday on Twitter by a former culture minister, Walter Veltroni, who said he had been asked to communicate her death by her husband, the photographer Roberto Russo.

 Vitti had been out of the public spotlight for years, living quietly in Rome with her husband.
-She reportedly suffered from dementia.
+She reportedly suffered from a form of dementia.

 In her glamour days in the 1960s, she was best known for her starring roles in “L’Avventura,” “La Notte,” “Eclisse” (“Eclipse”) and “Red Desert,” all films directed by Antonioni, her lover at that time.
 The two were constant targets of paparazzi.